bfix/gnunet-docker/README.md

 between core and Gtk repositories.

 If the GNUnet repositories change after the initial build, you need to re- build the image.
-The easiest way is to remove the old image `bfix/gnunet-build` and run the `mk_build` script again.
+Just run the `mk_build` script again.
 This way also newer Debian packages are installed.

-Once the GNUnet binaries are build and exported to `gnunet-bin.tar.gz`, the build image is no longer required.
+Once the GNUnet binaries are build and exported to `gnunet-bin.tar.gz`, the build image is no longer required and is automatically removed.

 ## "GNUnet run" image (~715MB)